 Human activity breeds value

-The most significant tip towards achieving this is being active.
-Social media is, by its very nature, a social platform.
-Artists have an edge as they already use their work to express something within themselves and social media users value transparency and authenticity.
 By focusing on actively engaging with their audience by sharing relevant and associated content that offers value, while not losing sight of their personality, artists stand the best chance of steadily building an engaged audience.

 A small engaged audience is of far more value than a massive, uninterested following, especially to niche businesses.
 These people will play a crucial part in influencing their friends and peers and could eventually become an advocate for an artist’s works.